FarronF/limerick-council-meetings/meetings/2023/10/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Meeting of the Municipal District of Cappamore-Kilmallock - 19th October 2023.md

 I will ask at the next meeting of the Cappamore-Kilmallock Municipal District as to when is

-the planned date for turning on the new public lights on the Kilmallock road in Bruff.---
+the planned date for turning on the new public lights on the Kilmallock road in Bruff.
+---